 In this post, you will learn about data analytics maturity model which you could use to assess where does your business / organization stand on the path of using analytics to drive business value.
+In this blog, we will dive into the Analytics Maturity Model and its three key stages of development: analytically challenged (analytics 1.0), analytics practitioners (analytics 2.0) and analytics innovators (analytics 3.0).
+We will explore the key characteristics and capabilities of each stage, along with the challenges and opportunities that organizations face as they progress through the model.
 If you represent decision-making stakeholders group and want to assess your organization readiness / capabilities to deploy analytics in order to create business value creation, you may find this post useful enough.

 Here is a list of other articles I posted in the recent past in relation to strategic data analytics:

 Here are the three broad categories / levels of data analytics maturity model:

 - Analytics Practitioners (Analytics 2.0)

 Analytics Maturity Model